LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 **Purpose**

 Returns the unique database ID of this inventory.
+Unsaved inventories use `-1`.

 **Parameters**